A Discreet Guide to Getting a Date

-4/24/1980 QUESTION: I am an 18-year-old female and have been reading your column on marriage.
+QUESTION: I am an 18-year-old female and have been reading your column on marriage.
 Like most other young women.
 I anticipate marrying someday.
 The only problem is I rarely date.
 I judge myself to be better than average in looks and have a fairly trim figure.
-How important is dating in regards to marriage and what can I do to increase my dating experiences?
+How important is dating in regard to marriage, and what can I do to increase my dating experiences?

 ANSWER: Dating in our contemporary society serves several important functions.
 Some of them are social and recreational activities, conferral of status and self-esteem, and sex role development or learning how to relate with the opposite sex.
-But most important of all, dating is the means by which most Americans choose a husband or wife.
+But most important of all, dating is how most Americans choose a husband or wife.

 You may or may not feel comfortable initiating dating relationships outright as is presently being done by some women.
 Allow me, however, to suggest how this may be done . . . discreetly.

 Remember the formula ACT-DATE.’
 The “A” stands for animation, the “C” for closeness, and the “T” represents touch.

 ANIMATION: Simply put, most guys do not want to date a deadhead.
 To animate means to act alive or put life in your behavior and mannerisms.
 This is often done with a smile posture, hand gestures, facial expressions, voice inflection, and eye contact.
 While many think a spontaneous wink is flirtatious, the eyes are highly revealing.
 Don’t just stand inert when in a crowd or desiring attention.

 CLOSENESS: Social space is often measured in geographical space.
 How close we stand or sit to another person frequently represents how we feel toward them.
 To indicate interest, stand or sit closer to the individual than you ordinarily would.
 If you cling to the door opposite the driver’s side of an automobile, you often convey disinterest.